DasJott/mkjni/README.md

 The arguments for mkjni are to be specified as follows:

+Must-have:

 -f, --file <vala file>    A valid vala file to start with

 -c, --class <class name>  A class within the vala file to generate the jni from

--p, --pkg <package>       The Java package (namespace) to be created

 -l, --lib <lib name>      Please specify how the library will be named
                           This is for the call to loadLibrary within the Java file and can be changed manually later
                           Please specify w/o lib prefix and .so suffix!

-All four parameters are must-have!

 Options:

+-p, --pkg <package>       The Java package (namespace) to be created

 -h, --help for showing help